strapi/documentation/docusaurus/docs/dev-docs/backend-customization/models.md

 Lifecycles hooks are not triggered when using directly the [knex](https://knexjs.org/) library instead of Strapi functions.
 :::

-:::strapi Document Service API
-The Document Service API triggers various database lifecycle hooks based on which method is called.
+:::strapi Document Service API: lifecycles and middlewares The Document Service API triggers various database lifecycle hooks based on which method is called.
 For a complete reference, see [Document Service API: Lifecycle hooks](/dev-docs/api/document-service/lifecycle-hooks).
 Bulk actions lifecycles (`createMany`, `updateMany`, `deleteMany`) will never be triggered by a Document Service API method.
+[Document Service middlewares](/dev-docs/api/document-service/middlewares) can be implemented too.
 :::

 ### Available lifecycle events